numiralofe/fuzzy-sec/pages/data_persistency.md

 * Resources: we should take in consideration that too much heap can subject to long garbage collection pauses, the standard recommendation is to give 50% of the available memory to elasticsearch heap, while leaving the other 50% free.

-* Availability from the elastic service to the webservices area: Exposing the elastic search api allows us expose elastic data on services running outside the data persistency layer, communications are over https and authentication is enabled.
+**Availability from the cassandra and elastic service to other areas**

+Since both services support encryption and authentication we would expose both apis on a public IP that would have some rules only allowing connections from the IP's that the processing and public api had.